testcontainers/testcontainers-scala/docs/src/main/tut/usage.md

 Since this project is essentially a scala wrapper, please familiarize yourself with the [Testcontainer documentation](https://www.testcontainers.org/) first.

 This section describes the syntax valid since version 0.34.0.
-See this [pull request](https://github.com/testcontainers/testcontainers-scala/pull/78) for the motivation of the change.
-The legacy API description is [available here](usage_legacy.md).
+See this [pull request](https://github.com/testcontainers/testcontainers-scala/pull/78) for the motivation of the change. **The legacy API description is [available here](usage_legacy.md)**.

 **This API is experimental and may change!**